codefoster/codefoster.com/source/_posts/nap.md

 ---
-title: How to take a nap
+title: How to Take a Nap
 categories: []
 tags: []
 date: 2001-01-01